Sup2point0/Assort/~dev/internet gems.md

 # Gems in the Abstruse Internet
 <!-- #SQUARK live!
 | dest = dev/internet-gems
-| desc = A collection of incredible creations, resources, sites and articles I’ve discovered in the internet
+| desc = A collection of incredible creations, resources, sites and articles I’ve discovered on the internet
 | style = dev
 | index = dev / lists
 -->

-Incredible creations and resources I’ve discovered in the internet through various avenues, just like you discovering this within *Assort*.
+Incredible creations and resources I’ve discovered on the internet through various avenues, just like you discovering this within *Assort*.

 I’ve listed them in reverse chronological order, so that the further you go, the more timeless they get!

 > [!Note]
-> Depending on how far into the futute you’re reading this, there’s a pretty nonzero some of these sites no longer exist or have changed URL.
+> Depending on how far into the future you’re reading this, there’s a pretty nonzero some of these sites no longer exist or have changed URL.
 Unfortunately I can’t, like, archive the entirety of all of these (as much as I’d like to).

 <!-- #SQUARK only?
 <div class="note">